Consumer activism: #GrabYourWallet Boycott

 A boycott was created by Shannon Coulter in October 2016 to protest against Donald Trump.
 The movement advocated boycotting stores and companies that carry Trump-affiliated items, such as Ivanka Trump's shoe line.
-The boycott didn't only include clothing stores, but also included TV shows, such as The New Celebrity Apprentice, which was formerly hosted by Donald Trump.
+The boycott did not only include clothing stores, but also included TV shows, such as The New Celebrity Apprentice, which was formerly hosted by Donald Trump.

 2022 Russian invasion of Ukraine

 Following the 2022 Russian invasion of Ukraine which began on February 24, many international, particularly Western companies pulled out of Russia.
 Companies slow to announce any disinvestments or scaling back of their operations in Russia have been subject to criticism and calls for consumer boycott.

 Celebrity endorsements

 Celebrities and influencers are often key actors behind acts or campaigns of consumer activism.
 To understand complex and sometimes controversial examples such as the below, Lekakis suggests that we understand each case with key issues in mind: 1) the political economy of celebrity, 2) the importance of problematizing consumer-friendly simplifications, 3) the importance of understanding celebrity in relation to colonial histories, and 4) in relation to gender and racial politics.

 Donald Trump: Donald Trump promoted various consumer boycotts and consumer activism actions, such as with the Starbucks Boycott, where Trump suggested a boycott due to the Christmas cup controversy, as well as calling for a boycott of the NFL due to kneeling protests against police brutality towards people of color during the national anthem in 2017.

 Lena Dunham: After Uber removed price surges following a taxi hour of solidarity for the immigration ban at the JFK airport, there was almost instantly a backlash from thousands of Uber users to delete the app, and Dunham engaged in the boycott by sending out a tweet indicating that she had deleted the app.

 Kelly Ellis: Software engineer Kelly Ellis proposed a boycott of Twitter over a controversial suspension of actress Rose McGowan's Twitter account.
 The boycott included the hashtag "#WomenBoycottTwitter."
 Rose McGowan's account was suspended after it tweeted about an accused sexual harasser within the Hollywood celebrity community, for breaking Twitter rules about posting personal information.

 George Takei: After the 2017 boycotts of Uber, Takei tweeted on Twitter addressing the events and including the hashtag "#DeleteUber" at the end of his Tweet.